Château de Lusignan: Castle, town nucleus, prison

-After the duc de Berri's death, Lusignan became briefly the property of John, Dauphin (died May 1417) and then passed to his brother, Charles, the future Charles VII.
+After the duke of Berry's death, Lusignan became briefly the property of John, Dauphin of France (died May 1417) and then passed to his brother, Charles, the future Charles VII.

 First the village, then the town of Lusignan, grew up beneath the castle gates, along the slope.
 It formed a further enceinte (surrounding fortification) when it too was later enclosed by walls.
 Lusignan remained a strategically important place in Poitou, in the heart of France.
 During the French Wars of Religion, in 1574, a plan was made of the castle's defenses; it is kept in the Bibliothèque Nationale, Paris.

 In the following century Lusignan was reinforced in the modern manner by Louis XIV's military architect, Vauban.
 Thus it was a natural structure to be used as a prison.
 Later it housed a school.

 Destruction

 The château was long used as a local quarry of pre-cut stone before it was razed by Paul Esprit Marie de La Bourdonnaye, comte de Blossac in the 18th century, to make a pleasure ground for the town of Lusignan.